F-Ortiz11/Cybersecurity--Homelab/01-domain-controller/README.md

 - Active Directory relies heavily on DNS.
 - Domain clients should use the Domain Controller as their DNS server.
 - VMware NAT can provide internet access while keeping the lab on a private virtual network.
+- When logging in the ".\" tells windows to authenticate via the local machine not the domain (QE)
+- QE-WIN11-01\user = local machine\user= Local Account
+- QuantumEdge\user = Domain\user= Domain Account
+  The section before the \ is where we authenticate from